China Rebukes House Bill Condemning Crackdown On Uighurs

 "Do you think if America takes actions to hurt China's interests we won't take any action?"
 Hua Chunying answered when she was asked about the bill's impact on a possible trade deal, Reuters reported.
 "I think any wrong words and deeds must pay the due price."

-After the latest measure passed last night, Hua stated that it "deliberately smears the human rights condition in Xinjiang, slanders China's efforts in de-radicalization and counter-terrorism and viciously attacks the Chinese government's Xinjiang policy."
+After the latest measure passed last night, Hua stated that it "deliberately smears the human rights condition in Xinjiang, slanders China's efforts in deradicalization and counterterrorism and viciously attacks the Chinese government's Xinjiang policy."

 Beijing has denied maintaining a vast network of detention centers in the region designed to house political dissidents, describing them instead as educational centers.
 "Trainees take courses that prepare them to succeed under local employment conditions," the Chinese Embassy in the U.S. said in a tweet on Tuesday.